epapathom/atmel-silo/README.md

 # atmel-silo
-Silo Simulation on an Atmel Processor
+This repository stores the code for a silo simulation on an Atmel processor (ATmega128).

+Code written in collaboration with Dionys Korkouti.